 London EC1V 0HB

-Dr. Elinor Carmi is a Lecturer in Media and Communication at the Sociology Department at City University, London, UK.
-Dr. Carmi is a digital rights advocate, feminist, researcher and journalist who has been working, writing and teaching on data politics, data literacies, feminist approaches to media and data, sound studies and internet governance.
+Dr. Elinor Carmi is a Lecturer in Data Justice and Social Justice at the Sociology & Criminology Department at City University, London, UK.
+Dr. Carmi is a digital rights advocate, feminist, researcher and journalist who has been working, writing and teaching on data politics, data literacies, feminist approaches to media and data, data justice and internet governance.

 Currently Dr. Carmi works on: (1) CO-I on the Nuffield Foundation project "Developing a Minimum Digital Living Standard".
 (2) POST Parliamentary Academic Fellowship working with the UK's Digital, Culture, Media & Sport Committee on the project I proposed: "Digital literacies for a healthy democracy".
+(3) CO-I on the UKRI Trustworthy Autonomous Systems hub project "Trustworthy Autonomous Recommender Systems on Music Streaming Platforms".
 She recently worked on: (1) PDRA on the Nuffield Foundation project - Me and My Big Data: Developing Citizens Data Literacies.
 (2) CO-I on the UKRI project "COVID-19: Being alone together: developing fake news immunity".

 For the past decade Carmi has been organising events around data politics, digital rights and digital literacy.
-In 2019, she has organised the Digital Inclusion Policy and Research Conference (DIPRC), and will organise the next edition in 2020.
+In 2019, she has organised the Digital Inclusion Policy and Research Conference (DIPRC), and has organised the next edition in 2021.
 Furthermore, together with Professor Simeon Yates she has been the academic research collaborator of the Digital Leaders network.

 Before academia, Elinor worked in the electronic dance music industry for various labels.
 She was also a journalist writing on night life and electronic dance music for Time-Out Tel Aviv, was a radio broadcaster and a music television editor for almost a decade.
 In 2013, she published a book about the Israeli Psytrance culture titled "TranceMission: The Psytrance Culture in Israel 1989-1999" (Resling Publishing).
 She also published an accompanying booklit called The Flyer Memoir, which curated Israeli Psytrance party flyers from 1989-1999.